mackenzieros/Retrack/README.md

 Users will be able to create notecards with its content automatically populated by typing in a topic or speaking the topic name to the app.
 The app will then generate questions given the information and send them to the user via push notifications.

 # Details
-The api consists of two parts:
+The api consists of two microservices:

 ## Information Retrieval
 The Information Retrieval API uses axios, Google's Custom Search Engine, and cheerio to fetch the top webpages on a given topic, scrape the pages, and return their content.